South AfricaOfficial Name: Republic of South Africa

 Entry, Exit & Visa Requirements

-South Africa issued new immigration regulations effective on May 26, 2014.
-The following guidance is based on those regulations.
-The South African government has announced that the new regulations pertaining to the travel of children (below) will not be enforced until 01 October 2014, but travelers are encouraged to obtain birth certificates, parental consent affidavits, and other documentation well in advance of this deadline.
+The South African government has announced that the new regulations pertaining to the travel of children will be enforced beginning October 1, 2014.
+Those new requirements are discussed in detail below.
+Travelers are encouraged to obtain birth certificates, parental consent affidavits, and other documentation well in advance of this deadline.
 All travelers should visit the South African Department of Home Affairs (DHA) website and check the latest requirements with the nearest South African embassy or consulate before traveling.
 If traveling by air, you may also wish to consult your airline.

 Your passport must be valid for at least 30 days after your intended date of departure from South Africa.